treideme/emu8051/sim/README.md

   2000us for a standard hobby servo).
 No mechanical model -- it reports the angle a real servo would be *commanded* to, not simulated inertia or torque.
+- Fan (external plugin): a 4-wire PC-style PWM fan model, in two independent halves.
+PWM decode measures the last full cycle on the watched pin and reports a 0-100% duty cycle -- it doesn't care what frequency the firmware actually drives (a bit-banged 8051 won't hit a real fan's ~25kHz PWM spec, and doesn't need to for this to work).
+  Tachometer generation drives a pulse train back at `FAN_PULSES_PER_REV`(2, the near-universal convention for a 2-pole 4-wire fan's open-collector tach -- the Waveshare Fan-4020-PWM-5V this was grounded against doesn't specify it) pulses per simulated revolution, at an RPM that responds to the *measured* duty cycle via a simple linear mapping between `FAN_MIN_START_DUTY_PERCENT`(20, below which the model assumes the fan doesn't spin, matching real fans' typical minimum-start-duty behavior) and `FAN_MAX_RPM`(8000, an assumed ceiling for a small 40mm 5V fan).
+No spin-up/spin-down inertia, no real fan curve, RPM tracks a duty-cycle change instantly -- see `sim/devices/fan.h`'s own header comment for the full reasoning.
 - ENC28J60 (external plugin): a register/bank/buffer *protocol* model --
   the bit-banged SPI mode-0 shift register, the 4-bank x 32-slot control- register file (with the five all-bank registers shared across banks,